hashicorp/flight/flight-icons/CONTRIBUTING.md

 ### Sync

 The synchronization step is executed by the `/scripts/sync.ts` file.
-To run this script use the following command in your CLI:
+To run this script use the following command in your CLI from `/flight-icons/scripts`:

 ```bash
 yarn sync